Draga/go-web/content/post/2016/05/14/server-load-test.md

 <a href="http://loader.io/reports/eba586377e1cd2192698b5d5c16fbb90/results/073bfe136242a8a7479c78c713c92c53" target="_blank" style="padding: 0 10px 10px 0; font-family: Arial, 'Helvetica Neue', Helvetica, sans-serif; font-size: 14px;">View on loader.io</a>
 </div></div>

-And if you are curious about the compression my homepage file sizes are:
+..and, if you are curious about the compression, my homepage file sizes are (method from <a href="https://hacks.mozilla.org/2015/11/better-than-gzip-compression-with-brotli" target="_blank">Mozilla's brotli post </a>):

 | Algorithm | Size |
 |-----------|------|